emsejournal/emsejournal.github.io/special_issues/2023_SI_CHASE.md

 ### **Schedule**

-Submission Deadline: **15 December 2023**
+Submission Deadline: ~~15 December 2023~~	**30 December 2023** *(New deadline)*

-Papers can be submitted at any time, but no later than **15 December 2023**.
+Papers can be submitted at any time, but no later than **30 December 2023**.
 The review process for papers will start the revision procedure as soon as submitted.
 There is no limit on the number of accepted papers, decisions about papers are made independently of other papers.
 Accepted papers will be published online first and in the next issue.

 The papers of the special issue will be published over several EMSE issues and collected in a topical collection.
-There may be as many revision rounds as needed for individual submissions, as Empirical Software Engineering journal values the quality of published papers over committing to special issue publication deadlines.
+There may be as many revision rounds as needed for individual submissions, as Empirical Software Engineering Journal values the quality of published papers over committing to special issue publication deadlines.
 However, decisions for each submission will be made independently and papers will be published as online first articles and in the next issue as they are accepted for timely communication of research results.

 ### **Submission Instructions**